Jefferson City, Missouri: Highways

 Federal highways are U.S. Routes 50, 54, and 63.
 Missouri Routes 179 and 94 also run through the city.
-Jefferson City is one of the four state capitals that is not served by an Interstate highway; Interstate 70 passes by the city 30 mi to the north in Columbia.
+Jefferson City is one of the four state capitals that is not served by an Interstate highway.
+The others are Dover, Delaware; Juneau, Alaska; and Pierre, South Dakota.
+Interstate 70 passes by the city 30 mi to the north in Columbia.

 Airports

 The city is served by Columbia Regional Airport and nearby Jefferson City Memorial Airport.

 Public transportation

 Local transit

 JeffTran, the city operated public transit system, provides year-round bus service during traditional weekday business hours, but is currently considering the extension of service hours to include evenings and weekends.

 Intercity transit

-The Jefferson City station, located in the former Union Hotel at Jefferson Landing State Historic Site, is one of the Missouri River Runner train stops between Kansas City and St. Louis, provided by Amtrak, the sole intercity passenger railroad service in the United States.
+The Jefferson City station, located in the former Union Hotel at Jefferson Landing State Historic Site, is one of the Missouri River Runner train stops between Kansas City and St. Louis, provided by Amtrak.

 A Greyhound bus stop near the Eastland Drive Convenient Food Mart also provides intercity transit.
 Jefferson City Memorial Airport, which is located in the Jefferson City limits of Callaway County, Missouri, serves general aviation but has no scheduled commercial airline service.